-Advice and support to help you cope with the practical and emotional difficulties of living with laryngeal cancer.
+Lots of advice and support are available to help you cope with living with laryngeal cancer.

-Find out what you can do, who can help and how to cope with laryngeal cancer.
+There are things you can do and people who can help you to cope with a diagnosis of laryngeal cancer.

-After having your voice box removed (laryngectomy) you will lose your voice.
-Read about other ways you can use to communicate.
+After having your voice box removed (laryngectomy) you will, unfortunately, lose your voice.
+But you can learn different ways to communicate.

 After treatment for laryngeal cancer, you might have difficulty swallowing, loss of taste or weight loss.
-See how you can make the most of your diet.
+But there are things you can do to help you cope with it.